-- Our parent engagement mission statement - How we work with parents, families and the community to increase student achievement - How we train teachers to work with families - How we support parents in helping their student(s) at home - How we share important information
+- Our parent engagement mission statement: - The families and staff of The Conservatory School will work hand-in-hand to promote parent involvement and engagement through active volunteering and participation in school events.
+Parents, staff, community partners, and other stakeholders will collaborate to make decisions that will empower our students with the skills, courage, optimism, and integrity to pursue their dreams. - How we work with parents, families and the community to increase student achievement - How we train teachers to work with families - How we support parents in helping their student(s) at home - How we share important information